-Next on our list is the Big Berkey, which is, in our opinion, a superior countertop water filter that uses carbon filters.
-We love this filter because of its durable, stainless steel design and its ability to remove more than 200 contaminants using coconut shell carbon Black Berkey Elements, which have an impressive 3,000-gallon lifespan each.
+Next on our list is the ProOne Big+ Gravity Water Filter, which is, in our opinion, a superior countertop water filter that uses carbon filters.
+We love this filter because of its durable, stainless steel design and its ability to remove more than 200 contaminants – including fluoride, bacteria, and lead – using a blend of activated carbon and ceramic filtration.

-Anyone who likes the sound of a no-install countertop carbon filtration system, but wants something that holds bigger batches of water than a filter pitcher.
+Anyone who’s specifically looking for the very best no-install countertop carbon filtration system, and wants something that holds bigger batches of water than a filter pitcher.

 - 15 GPM flow rate – You shouldn’t notice a drop in your water flow or pressure after installing this system.
 Its 15 GPM service flow rate is higher than most people will need (the average whole home flow rate is 6-12 GPM).

 Folks who like the sound of a whole home carbon water filter system, but want to spend a bit less upfront and don’t mind replacing filter cartridges once a year.

 - The Kind E-1000 needs less maintenance than most cartridge-based whole home water filters.
 Replacement filters are few and far between thanks to the washable, reusable design of the sediment filter and the long 1-year lifespan of the carbon filter.